Skip to main content

 • Sentry initializes when a DSN is set

-• a test error appears in your Sentry project
+• A test error appears in your Sentry project dashboard